SSWConsulting/SSW.Rules.Content/rules/use-chatgpt-prompts-for-video-production/rule.md

    An SEO effective title (give 5 options)\
    Description (500 character limit)\
    Hashtags (give 30 max)\
    Chapter Markers (chapter markers based on the important sections of content.
-Put the time stamp first and for the beginning of the scetion of the content.
+Put the time stamp first and for the beginning of the section of the content.
 Do not give more than {{ xx }}.\
    My Goal is to get lots of views\
    Use the below transcription for a YouTube video: